 Also, check out the National Competition photos here.

-We love your stories.
 Know any program graduates who are willing to write about the influence of MATHCOUNTS on their college path or career?
 We’ve created an online form that’s easy to fill out; please share the link with a graduate you know.
+Stories are powerful ways to tell sponsors, parents and potential coaches about the impact of MATHCOUNTS.